MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 ## Goals / Assumptions

-In this example we will walk you through the steps to deploy new MAKES indexes to a live service.
+In this example we will walk you through the steps to deploy new MAKES releases to a live service.
 This example has the following goals and assumptions:

 - You would like to create a live MAKES service that can be updated with no downtime (production environment).

-- You would like to easily update the MAKES service when new indexes are published to your account.
+- You would like to easily update the MAKES service when new releases are published to your account.

 - You have existing MAKES instances in one or many Azure Regions.